 Few people would argue that having less data is better than having more data.
 But not all data is equal.
 That doesn’t, however, mean that more data is automatically more useful.
-Every one of us is adding to our digital footprints every hour, and those footprints can help companies create content, products and experiences that are in line with your interests.
+Every one of us is adding to our digital footprints every hour, and those footprints can help companies create content, advertisements and experiences that are in line with your interests.
 But those footprints aren’t complete.
 Think about when you change the channel while you’re watching TV.
 The set-top box or content provider knows the channel changed and the address for the house that the TV is located in, but it doesn’t know WHO changed the channel.

 That’s where data science comes into play, particularly in areas like digital, where technological measurement tools like code readers, meters and watermarks aren’t applicable.
-For example, an Internet provider knows if an online ad is clicked, but it doesn’t know who clicked it.
-But with the truth-set data from our panels as a foundation, we can use modeling and calibration techniques to gain an accurate representation of the behavior in the larger data set.
+For example, an internet provider knows if an online ad is clicked, but it doesn’t know who clicked it.
+But with the truth-set data from Nielsen panels as a foundation, we can use modeling and calibration techniques to gain an accurate representation of the behavior in the larger data set.